thesse1/webmethods-api-gateway-staging/README.md

 - Aliases will be overwritten with the values retrieved from the global aliases.json file or the local API project's aliases.json file (perhaps after value replacement via pipeline variables)
 - It will be assured that all APIs are assigned to the Internal API group or the External API group, respectively
 - Incorrect clientId and clientSecret values in OAuth2 strategies will be fixed as a workaround for a defect identified in API Gateway 10.7 Fix 5 and 6
-- Three API tags will be added to every API indicating the pipeline ID, the build ID and the shortened commit SHA.
+- Three API tags will be added to every API indicating the pipeline name, the build ID and the shortened commit SHA.
 These tags can later be used in the API Gateway UI on the target environments to understand when and how (and by whom) every API was promoted to the environment
 - The API description will be augmented (at its start) with markdown links to the pipeline definition page, the build results page and the GitHub commit page for the change.
 Unfortunately, the API Gateway UI does not interpret the markdown, but when you publish the API to API Portal / Developer Portal, it will interpret the markdown and present the respective links to the portal users in their browser.
 - For a deployment to TEST or PROD, API mocking will be disabled